apache/flink/docs/dev/types_serialization.md

   or have a public getter- and a setter- method that follows the Java beans naming conventions for getters and setters.

-Note that when a data type can't be recognized as a POJO type, it will be handled as GenericType.
+Note that when a data type can't be recognized as a POJO type, it will be processed as GenericType and serialized with Kryo.

 #### Creating a TypeInformation or TypeSerializer